gadget-framework/gadget2/docs/userguide.md

 assumed and the index data calculated in the model will be based on the available population numbers for the stock.

+\bigskip
 The format of the survey index data, and the contents of the datafile, depend on the type of survey index that is to be used, which is specified by the value of $<$survey index type$>$.
 There are currently 5 valid options, which are:

+\bigskip
-lengths - defining a length group based survey indexages - defining an age group based survey indexfleets - defining a length group based survey index, taking the fleet selectivity into accountacoustic - defining an acoustic based survey indexeffort - defining an fishing effort based survey index
+lengths - defining a length group based survey index ages - defining an age group based survey index fleets - defining a length group based survey index, taking the fleet selectivity into account acoustic - defining an acoustic based survey index effort - defining an fishing effort based survey index

 ### SurveyIndices by Length {#subsec:sibylength}